woodlyer/gostGUI/README.md

 ![screen](./screen.png)

 ### How to use
-- place the .exe file with cmdGUI
+- place the .exe file with gostGUI
 - select program and type args in textbox
 - press start button.